orjikuramo/orjikuramo/README.md

 -----
 ### My name is Orji

-🔭 I’m a Data Analyst proficient in Excel, Power BI, SQL, Visual Studio, and Google Sheets.
+🔭 I’m working on several projects using SQL, Excel, Python and Power BI.
+I have suddenly understood I have to push myself to more people instead of winning in my corner, hence my sudden usage of GitHub, medium and LinkedIn blog.

 🌱 I’m always upskilling my Data Analytics skills.

-👯 I’m looking for Data Analytics and Business Intelligence roles (Internship, Freelancing, Remote and Permanent roles)
+👯 I’m looking to collaborate on any data analysis project.
+I’m looking for help with remote jobs or maybe any freelance or hybrid jobs.

 💬 Let's discuss data